saurabhshri/saurabhshri.github.io/_posts/2017-06-09-google-summer-of-code-week-1-the-beginning.md

     I did encounter few bugs while decoding wave files.
 Though the bugs were pretty small and easily fixable, they took some time to get spotted.

-    1. When I read the wave files in buffer, and used it to create a new wave file, for no apparent reason, the output was a very scattered and noisy version.
+    1.When I read the wave files in buffer, and used it to create a new wave file, for no apparent reason, the output was a very scattered and noisy version.
 Now, it felt pretty ridiculous to me that how can the output be different if all I am doing is readin it as it is and sending it as output.

     ![Difference in input and output wave files.]({{site.baseurl}}/images/posts/reading_wav_file_cpp.jpg) _Difference in input and output wave files._